antmicro/ci-timeline-visualizer/README.md

 If you try to run it locally (`file://`), you will be met with a CORS policy error.

-Currently the module loads a job log from the `joblogoutput.txt` file for demonstrational purposes.

 ## GitLab's job log syntax

 GitLab uses ANSI escape sequences to format and hide certain text.